bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-redux-thunk middleware allows us to invert control of the action creators by dispatching functions whic can be called at a later time or asynchronously.
+redux-thunk middleware allows us to invert control of the action creators by dispatching functions which can be called at a later time or asynchronously.

 6. Which `react-redux` method links up our `components` with our `redux store`?